outroll/vesta/README.md

 + Support for Debian 10 (previous releases are also supported)

-+ [nginx templates](https://github.com/myvesta/vesta/blob/master/src/deb/for-download/tools/rate-limit-tpl/install_rate_limit_tpl.sh) that can prevent denial-of-services
++ [nginx templates](https://github.com/myvesta/vesta/blob/master/src/deb/for-download/tools/rate-limit-tpl/install_rate_limit_tpl.sh) that can prevent denial-of-services on your server

 + You can completely "lock" VestaCP so it can be accessed only via https://serverhost:8083/?MY-SECRET-URL
     + During installation you will be asked to choose a secret URL for your hosting panel